abirabdullahs/create-my-mern-frontend/README.md

 ⚙️ ESLint + Prettier – Code quality and formatting out of the box 🧰 Pre-configured Project Structure – Everything organized and ready to go

-npx create-my-mern-frontend
-✔ Project name: my-awesome-app

-cd my-awesome-app
-npm run dev
-🎉 Your React + Vite + Tailwind app is ready to use!

 🧩 Tech Stack
 Category	Tools